jeekkd/gentoo-kernel-build/README.md

 Purpose
 ===

-Purpose: Automating the kernel emerge, eselect, compile, configuration copying and detection, hardware detection install, etc along with grub configuration updating to save some effort when installing, upgrading, or trying a new kernel.
+Automating the kernel emerge, eselect, compile, configuration copying and detection, hardware detection install, etc along with grub configuration updating to save some effort when installing, upgrading, or trying a new kernel.